Iconography

 Icons must be 16x16px.
 Some Cloudscape components will resize icons depending on the context.

-Design icons using lines, not fills.
-Consistently use a 2px stroke, and align the stroke to the center.
 Ensure that each line is accurately aligned to the pixel grid in the icon template.
 Cloudscape components will adjust the stroke width based on the size of the icon.

 Cloudscape components will adjust the color based on the icon’s concrete usage and context.